ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: interchange_check

-    NI-SCOPE does not generate interchange warnings and therefore ignores this attribute.
+    NI-SCOPE does not generate interchange warnings and therefore ignores this property.

     The following table lists the characteristics of this property.